Guide to the Tongariro Alpine Crossing

 Facilities on the Tongariro Crossing

-There are long drop toilets at Mangatepopo hut and car park, at the Ketetahi shelter and car park, and at the signed area for the Soda Springs before taking the Devil’s Staircase.
+There are nine long drop toilets located along the Tongariro Alpine Crossing Track, including one at the Mangatepopo hut and car park and at the Ketetahi shelter and car park.

 The huts are for overnight users (for those doing the Tongariro Circuit Great Walk).
 If you need to use them for shelter, leave wet boots and jackets outside.